Wanting to be emancipated and legally being allowed the right to it are

 is because the court simply won't allow it.
 Why?

-It's clear under family law – parents have a duty to provide
+Family law makes it clear that parents have a duty to provide for their

-making it glaringly clear that parents are completely obligated to provide
+state that parents are completely obligated to provide "care, custody,

-"care, custody, education and maintenance" of children as is
+education and maintenance" of children as is considered "fit,

-considered "fit, reasonable and just."
-That last part is very
+reasonable, and just."
+That last part is very important, stipulating

 presume that emancipation can legally occur at the age of 18, because legally